How to Contact ICW

 The Promoting Safe and Stable Families Program (PSSF) is a child welfare prevention program that aims to assist “at-risk” tribal families and reduce the number of child welfare cases involving tribal children.

 In addition to the ICWA notices used to identify child welfare involved tribal families and children, the Miami Tribe of Oklahoma ICW department works with area agencies, tribal services, and self-referrals (applications) to identify families “at-risk” or in crisis that are in need of PSSF Prevention program services.
-Some crisis situations include families facing unemployment, substance abuse, recovering the impacts of COVID-19, death of a parent, etc. When a referral is received for prevention services, the ICW department contacts the family to conduct a further assessment to help in the development of a prevention case plan.
+Some crisis situations include families facing unemployment, substance abuse, recovering from the impacts of COVID-19, the death of a parent, etc. When a referral is received for prevention services, the ICW department contacts the family to conduct a further assessment to help in the development of a prevention case plan.
 These case plans focus heavily on areas of stability: employment, substance use, transportation, education, food/clothing, and housing.
-Other areas of focus when developing these case plans include physical health, mental health, social supports, dental health, utilities, childcare, etc. Using this evaluation/service plan development, the ICW Department makes appropriate resources provisions and referrals.
+Other areas of focus when developing these case plans include physical health, mental health, social supports, dental health, utilities, childcare, etc. Using this evaluation/service plan development, the ICW Department makes appropriate resource provisions and referrals.

 Like ICW cases, PSSF Prevention cases are treated from a trauma-informed, client-centered perspective.
 All prevention case plans/service plans are developed collaboratively with the families to ensure the goals are realistic and attainable.